 - How many users registered and stayed active a week after the product launched?

 - Did a new product feature increase or decrease retention?
 What is the user retention with respect to a specific dimension or property?

 - Do users stick around for a few months and then leave?
 Or, do users return intermittently?

 - What do new users do on their first day?
 Second day?
 Eightieth day?
 How do user actions on their first day compare to those 180 days later?
 What is the level of engagement of retained users over time?

 You can analyze retention and engagement using Explore, or with the streamlined workflow in the retention module.

-- Access the retention module from the left menu.
 When you open the module, it presents a prefilled valid query for your dataset.

 - Segment your analysis by splitting by any actor property.
 The module defaults to splitting by the start date that each actor was included.

 - Click Go.
 The retention module displays two visualizations, a line chart and a table.
 Note that you might need to use the time slider at the bottom of the page to see results.